projectara/greybus-spec/source/device_class/camera.rst

 other states.

 Up to four streams are supported.
-A Request with a number of streams higher than four shall be answered by an error response with the status set to GB_OP_INVALID.
+A Request with a number of streams higher than four shall be answered by an error Response with the status set to GB_OP_INVALID.

 If the requested streams configuration is supported by the Camera Module it